The information in this article is up to date for tax year 2024 (returns filed in 2025).

 So what do you need to report?
 The IRS lists several digital asset transactions that must be reported on your tax return:

-There are different tax forms to report your digital assets, but generally you’ll report digital assets on the same forms you would use to report other property.
+There are different tax forms to report your digital assets, but generally you’ll report them on the same forms you would use to report other property.

 Which forms you use depends on the type of transaction.